carlmylo/docu-rpcs3/pages/english/cust-config/main.md

 <li>Once again, having a higher VBlank can cause issues with vocal detection.</li>
 </ul>
 </li>
-<li><strong>Change “Maximum Number of SPURS Threads”</strong> - May improve performance on older systems with less cores and threads <a href="https://github.com/hmxmilohax/rb3-pc/issues/12#issue-1955946005">[like 4th gen Intel i5 CPUs with 4 cores and 4 threads]</a>.</li>
+<li><strong>Change “Maximum Number of SPURS Threads”</strong> - May improve performance on older systems with less cores and threads <a href="https://github.com/hmxmilohax/rb3-pc/issues/12#issue-1955946005" target="_blank">[like 4th gen Intel i5 CPUs with 4 cores and 4 threads]</a>.</li>
 </ul>
 </li>
 <li>
 <p><img src="https://carlmylo.github.io/docu-rpcs3/images/cust/smalltan.png" alt="A tan square with a solid outline." title="Tan Square"> <strong>Strongly Suggested</strong>:</p>
 <ul>
 <li><strong>Enable “Debug Console Mode”</strong> - Enabling this and “Large Heap” in Rock Band 3 Deluxe will allow Rock Band 3  to have more memory.
 This means more songs (up to 16000) and increased stability.
-Everyone should enable this! <a href="https://carlmylo.github.io/docu-rpcs3/adv_himem">[Click here for more information.]</a></li>
+Everyone should enable this! <a href="https://carlmylo.github.io/docu-rpcs3/adv_himem" target="_blank">[Click here for more information.]</a></li>
 <li><strong>Change “Exclusive Fullscreen Mode” to “Prefer borderless fullscreen”</strong> to prevent potential crashes and audio desync when changing from Rock Band 3 to another program while in fullscreen.</li>
 </ul>
 </li>